-To estimate model parameters using split times, distance is a predictor and time is the outcome variable; hence, Equation 4 takes the form of Equation 5).
+To estimate model parameters using split times, distance is a predictor, and time is the outcome variable; hence, Equation 4 takes the form of Equation 5 (Vescovi and Jovanović 2021; Jovanović and Vescovi 2022).

 td=TAU×W-e-dMSS×TAU-1+dMSS+TAU  5

-W in Equation 5 represents Lambert’s W function (Goerg 2022).
-Equation 4), in which time is the predictor and distance is the outcome variable, is commonly employed in research (Morin 2017; Morin and Samozino 2019; Stenroth and Vartiainen 2020).
-This method should be avoided since reversing the predictor, and outcome variables in a regression model may create biased estimated parameters (Motulsky 2018, p.
+W in Equation 5 represents Lambert’s W function, which is defined to be the multivalued inverse of the function fw=wew (Corless et al. 1996; Goerg 2022).
+Equation 4, in which time is the predictor and distance is the outcome variable, is commonly employed in research (Morin 2017; Morin and Samozino 2019; Stenroth and Vartiainen 2020).
+This method should be avoided since reversing the predictor and outcome variables in a regression model may create biased estimated parameters (Motulsky 2018, p.
 341).
 This bias may not be practically significant for profiling short sprints, but it is a statistically flawed practice and should be avoided.
-It is thus preferable to utilize statistically correct Equation 5) to estimate model MSS and TAU.
+It is thus preferable to utilize statistically correct Equation 5 to estimate model MSS and TAU.

 Estimating MSS and TAU parameters using Equation 5 as the model definition is performed using non-linear least squares regression.
-To the best of my knowledge, scientist, researchers, and coaches have been performing short sprints modeling using the built-in solver function of Microsoft Excel (Microsoft Corporation, Redmond, Washington, United States) (Samozino et al. 2016; Clark et al. 2017; Morin 2017; Morin et al. 2019; Stenroth et al. 2020; Stenroth and Vartiainen 2020).
+To the best of my knowledge, scientists, researchers, and coaches have been performing short sprints modeling using the built-in solver function of Microsoft Excel (Microsoft Corporation, Redmond, Washington, United States) (Samozino et al. 2016; Clark et al. 2017; Morin 2017; Morin et al. 2019; Stenroth et al. 2020; Stenroth and Vartiainen 2020).
 These, and additional functionalities, have been recently implemented in the open-source {shorts} package (Vescovi and Jovanović 2021; Jovanović 2022; Jovanović and Vescovi 2022) for R-language (R Core Team 2022), which utilizes the nlsLM() function from the {minpack.lm} package (Elzhov et al. 2022).
-Compared to the built-in solver function of Microsoft Excel, the {shorts} package represents a more powerful, flexible, transparent, and reproducible environment for modeling short sprints.
+Compared to the built-in solver function of Microsoft Excel, the {shorts} package represents a more feature-rich, flexible, transparent, and reproducible environment for modeling short sprints.
 It is used in this study to estimate model parameters.

 Using the split times from Table 1, estimated MSS, TAU, and MAC parameters equal to 9.02 ms-1, 1.14 s, and 7.94 ms-2, respectively.
 Maximal relative power (PMAX; expressed in W/kg) is an additional parameter often estimated and reported (Samozino et al. 2016; Morin et al. 2019).
 PMAX is calculated using Equation 6.
-This method of PMAX estimation disregards the air resistance and thus represents net or relative propulsive power.
+This method of PMAX estimation disregards the air resistance and thus represents net or relative propulsive maximal power.
 Calculated PMAX using estimated MSS and MAC parameters equal to 17.91 W/kg.

 PMAX=MSS×MAC4  6